Did you know Shashi Tharoor was once the politician with most followers on Twitter?

 Tharoor has two honorary degrees from two universities.
 The University of Puget Sound awarded him with D.Litt. and the University of Bucharest awarded him a doctorate honoris causa in history.
 He received awards like "New Age Politician of the Year" from a reputed press company, the Hakim Khan Sur Award for National Integration, and the Priyadarshini Award for Excellence in Diplomacy.

 In pic: Shashi Tharoor and Manisha Koirala4/14

 Apart from honorary degrees, Tharoor is a recipient of several awards, which includes Commonwealth Writers Prize and the Pravasi Bharatiya Samman, India's highest honour for overseas nationals.
 He also received the Encomienda de la Real Order Espanola de Carlos III from the King of Spain in 2012.

 Shashi Tharoor was a pioneer in using social media as an instrument of political interaction.
-Till 2013, he was India's most-followed politician on Twitter, until being overtaken that year by the current Prime Minister, Narendra Modi.
-He was the first Indian to reach 10,000 and 100,000 followers on the medium and currently has 4.2 million followers.
+Till 2013, he was India's most-followed politician on Twitter, until being overtaken that year by the Prime Minister, Narendra Modi.
+He was the first Indian to reach 10,000 and 100,000 followers on the medium.

-In Picture: Shashi Tharoor with Shah Rukh Khan
+In Picture: Shashi Tharoor with Shah Rukh Khan6/14

 In 1978, Tharoor kick-started his career by joining the Office of the United Nations High Commissioner for Refugees (UNHCR), which is located in Geneva, by becoming a staff member.
 He worked in different capacities in UNHRC till 2007.
 He had worked as deputy chief of the UNHCR Secretariat, special assistant for the United States and UN for peacekeeping, executive assistant to the secretary-general, under-secretary-general for communications and public information.